 To deliver the lesson, the teacher adopts the following steps:

-- To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson – improving Crops yield II.
+- To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson – the human circulation system.

 1. explain three effects of family size on crop demand;